-technical feasibility or commercial viability, and (iv) facts and circumstances that suggest that the carrying amount exceeds recoverable amount.
-No impairment indicators were identified by management as at March 31, 2023.
+SUITE 420 1501WEST BROADWAY VANCOUVER, BRITISH COLUMBIA CANADA V6J 426 feasibility or commercial viability, and (iv) facts and circumstances that suggest that the carrying amount exceeds recoverable amount.
+No impairment indicators were identified by management as at March 31, 2024.